 - the teacher has the highest possible expectations for your child and all pupils in their class. - all teaching is building on what your child already knows, can do and understands. - Different ways of teaching are in place so that your child is fully involved in learning in class.
-This may involve things like using more practical learning. - Specific strategies (which may be suggested by the SENCO or outside staff) are in place to support your child to learn. - Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to help them make the best possible progress and class teachers will work closely with any support staff to plan and assess the impact of the support and interventions and to link them to classroom teaching.
-At this stage input from other agencies may be sought.
+This may involve things like using more practical learning.

+- Specific strategies (which may be suggested by the SENCO or outside staff) are in place to support your child to learn. - Work is differentiated to match the levels of the children